A Celebration of Celtic Harp with Janet Witman

 Janet's arrangements of some of her favorites will liven up your repertoire!
 The Rowan Tree, Will Ye No Come Back Again, Scotland the Brave, Atholl Highanders, Flower of Scotland, Skye Boat Song and more.
 Learn about the Jacobite connection, Lady Nairne and other backstories!

 PDFs of Janet Witman’s Scottish festival classics arrangements will be provided at the time of registration.
-Additional pieces may include: Wild Mountain Thyme, Loch Lomond and Auld Lang Syne which can be found in her collection, Wild Mountain Thyme which is available for purchase at: www.brandywineharps.com (Note to those who attended our ‘Heavenly Harp’ workshops last summer, Janet has done additional arrangements of Scottish Festival Favorites that she is eager to share!)
+Additional pieces may include: Wild Mountain Thyme, Loch Lomond and Auld Lang Syne which can be found in her collection, Wild Mountain Thyme which is available for purchase at: www.brandywineharps.com (Note to those who attended our ‘Heavenly Harp’ workshops in August of 2019, Janet has done additional arrangements of Scottish Festival Favorites that she is eager to share!)

 5:30 Light supper (Bring salads/desserts!)